 This leads to the mineral crystals within your teeth to dissolve.
 When the enamel dissolves, the cavity starts to form.
 The more the number of times you eat, the more are your chances of you developing cavities as your teeth is exposed to increased acid attacks.

-There are two things that can be done to prevent tooth decay – boost your defense mechanism by using fluoride – based toothpastes; and reduce the bacteria in your mouth.
+There are two things that can be done to prevent tooth decay – boost your defence mechanism by using fluoride-based toothpaste and reduce the bacteria in your mouth.
 Fluoride can help repair teeth by replacing the lost minerals while additional gels and mouth rinses combined with a good oral hygiene can do wonders too.